rpd-512/FORGE/README.md

 # FORGE: Formation of Optimized Robotic Groundtruth Examples

 FORGE is a C++-based inverse kinematics and metaheuristic-gradient descent hybrid optimization framework that uses YAML-based configuration and Eigen for matrix computations.
 It supports multi-core execution and is designed for robotic systems defined via Denavit–Hartenberg (DH) parameters.
+Additionally, it utilizes KD-Tree nearest-neighbor searches to replicate and recreate similar points, enabling consistent and high-quality dataset generation.

 ---